paulhibbitts/published-markdown-files/leap-into-open-publishing.md

-# Leap into Open Publishing with Docsify&#8209;This!
+# Leap into Open Publishing with Docsify‑This!

 This interactive session invites tech-curious educators and authors to take the leap into the world of open publishing.
 We'll explore how Docsify-This, an open source tool built with Docsify.js.org (30K+ GitHub stars), significantly lowers barriers by transforming public Markdown files into styled web pages without requiring technical infrastructure.